 Whilst many want bifolding doors in their homes, how do you know if they are right for you?

 Patio doors have also advanced significantly in recent years and these are now available in many different types of configurations and options that could also make them suitable.
+When designing a new extension, you can also design bifolding doors for large openings.
+These truly open up the views in and out with expansive glass panels and the functionality of the folding action.

 What to consider when choosing bifolding or patio doors